jtibbertsma/react_on_rails/docs/additional-reading/code-splitting.md

   });
 };

-export default RouterApp;
+export default RouterAppRenderer;
 ```

 What's going on in this example is that we're putting the rendering code in the callback passed to `match`.
-The effect is that the client render doesn't happen until the code chunk gets fetched from the server, preventing the client/server code mismatch.
+The effect is that the client render doesn't happen until the code chunk gets fetched from the server, preventing the client/server checksum mismatch.

 The idea is that match from react-router is async; it fetches the component using the getComponent method that you provide with the route definition, and then passes the props to the callback that are needed to do the complete render.
 Then we do the first render inside of the callback, so that the first render is the same as the server render.

 The server render matches the deferred render because the server bundle is a single file, and so it doesn't need to wait for anything to be fetched.

-Note that in page.html.erb, we call `react_component` in the exact same way as if we were going to call `register` in the startup code.

 ### Caveats

 If you're going to try to do code splitting with server rendered routes, you'll probably need to use seperate route definitions for client and server to prevent code splitting from happening for the server bundle.
 The server bundle should be one file containing all the JavaScript code.

 The reason is we do server rendering with ExecJS, which is not capable of doing anything asynchronous.
+It would be impossible to asyncronously fetch a code chunk while server rendering.
 See [this issue](https://github.com/shakacode/react_on_rails/issues/477) for a discussion.

-The `registerRenderer` API should not be used in the server bundle; `register` should be used instead.
-If you attempt to server render a component registered by `registerRenderer` in the server bundle, you'll get an error.
+Also, do not attempt to register a renderer on the server.
+Instead, register either a generator function or a component.
+If you register a renderer in the server bundle, you'll get an error when react on rails tries to server render the component.

 ## How does Webpack know where to find my code chunks?